Chinese embassy plan approved by Government

 China has been given permission to build a vast new embassy in the heart of London despite criticism from MPs and campaigners that it will be used as a base for spying and security crackdowns.

+“Intelligence agencies have been involved throughout the process and an extensive range of measures have been developed to manage any risks.”

+The spokesman also insisted there were “clear security advantages” to the Chinese consolidating their seven different embassy sites in London into one large building.

-But critics of the scheme plan to challenge the decision in the courts, with local residents raising money to launch a judicial review against the project.
+Critics of the scheme are already planing to challenge the decision in the courts, with local residents raising money to launch a judicial review against the project.

-Luke de Pulford, head of the Inter-Parliamentary Alliance on China, told the Press Association: “Years of campaigning about the obvious and manifold risks posed by this embassy development have not been enough to outweigh the UK Government’s desire for Beijing’s money.”
+Luke de Pulford, head of the Inter-Parliamentary Alliance on China, which has campaigned to halt the plans, told the Press Association: “This is the wrong decision for the UK, sending all the wrong signals.
+Wrong for dissidents, wrong for UK national security.

-The decision comes despite a call from MPs and peers on the Labour-led Joint Committee on the National Security Strategy to reject the plans, warning the embassy – the biggest in Europe – would “create a hub for expanded intelligence-gathering and intimidation operations”.
+“Our three Cs China policy is less compete, challenge and cooperate, more cover-up, cave in, and cash out.”

+Senior Conservatives lined up to criticise the decision, with shadow communities secretary Sir James Cleverly describing it as “a disgraceful act of cowardice from a Labour Government and Prime Minister utterly devoid of backbone”.

 Bookmark popover